 FIG. 3.
-Minimum detectable collapse rate for three years of observation with a $100\,\mathrm{nm}$ radius sphere of mass $5.5\times10^9\,\mathrm{u}$, with other parameters as Tab.
+Minimum detectable collapse rate for three years of observation with a 100 nm radius sphere of mass 5.5×10^9 u, with other parameters as Tab.
 I. The minimum required collapse rate given is based on the criteria of Ref.
 [7] to ensure macroscopic objects rapidly collapse to classical states.
 The magenta dot represents the values originally proposed by Ghirardi et al. [15].

-tighter bound [78] while above 10^{-5} m LISA Pathfinder data is tighter [16, 18].
+For MAQRO such bounds can be seen in Fig. 3 for the position, momentum, and optimal quadratures.
+For position or momentum measurements with up to 10 dB squeezing the bounds are competive across 10^{-8} - 10^{-5} m, below 10^{-8} m X-ray emission data begins to provide a tighter bound [78] while above 10^{-5} m LISA Pathfinder data is tighter [16, 18].
 Additional squeezing can of course further reduce the undertainty, with 20 dB of squeezing sufficient to match the theoretical minimum collapse rate to above 10^{-7} m.
 This would include testing the original parameters suggested by Ghirardi et al. [15].

 The optimal quadrature identified in Eq.
-(22) meanwhile could yield a conclusive test of the conventional CSL model at a precision of six orders of magnitude more than the theoretical lower bound.
+(24) meanwhile could yield a conclusive test of the conventional CSL model at a precision of six orders of magnitude more than the theoretical lower bound on CSL [7].
+Attaining the QCRB can offer further improvements, however this would be of little value to MAQRO if the optimal homodyne sensitivity can be reached.

 In conclusion, we have shown that squeezing could be used to compensate for reduced free-fall times, an aspect which a recent ESA CDF study [29] has identified as one of the more demanding of the original proposals [27, 28].
 As-for both Eq.
-(17) and Eq.
-(18)-the precision is constant for $e^{2r}\tau$ being constant, longer effective free-fall times can be generated through mechanical squeezing.
-We have also shown the efficacy of momentum and general quadrature measurements over the proposed position measurement.
+(19) and Eq.
+(20)-the precision is constant for $e^{2r}\tau$ being constant, longer effective free-fall times can be generated through mechanical squeezing.
+We have also shown the efficacy of momentum and general quadrature measurements over the proposed